ironmanisdead/cplusplusextensions/README.md

-If all you want to do are tests, then by all means, fill up your clone of this project with as many .cpp files as you wish, just create the corresponding programs with "<i>make tests</i>" The project installation directory can be modified by setting installdir in the make parameter list
+If all you want to do are tests, then by all means, fill up your clone of this project with as many .cpp files as you wish, just create the corresponding programs with "<i>make tests</i>" The project installation directory can be modified by setting <b>installdir</b> in the make parameter list